 Take a step back and think about the end of the conference, what your goal is for the get-together, and what you want your people to remember the most.

 If you take the attitude the ‘we do something every year and this year needs to more fun than last’, then expect to be disappointed in the outcome!

 There really needs to be a tangible outcome to what can be an expensive component of your conference agenda.
-Nearly every company organisation and team we work with experiences some form of dysfunction, or challenge in achieving the high performance goals they set themselves.
+Nearly every company organisation and team we work with experiences some form of company dysfunction or challenge in achieving the high-performance goals they set themselves.
 This is where you should start!